smilack/purescript-gesso/examples/hello/README.md

 ### `render`

 The `render` function has several inputs.
-In this example, we only need the canvas context, so the others are ignored with a `_` character.
+In this example, we only need the canvas context, so the others are ignored with an underscore (`_`) character.

 Using the Canvas API bindings from [`purescript-canvas`](https://pursuit.purescript.org/packages/purescript-canvas/4.0.0), we print a message on our drawing.
 You could also use any other Canvas API bindings that work with the `Context2D` type from `Graphics.Canvas`.